PostgreSQL

 is set to true

-) has following limitations:
+) has the following limitations:

-- Relationships are not generated for the tables and views.
+- Relationships are not generated for tables and views.
 You can define them manually in the catalog files.

 set to true